Fletcher Allen, a Vermont university hospital and medical center, serves all of

-Sarcoma is managed best by a group of specialists in Musculoskeletal Oncology, Pediatric Hematology and Oncology, Adult Hematology and Oncology and Radiation Oncology and Pathology.
+Soft tissue sarcoma is managed best by a group of specialists in musculoskeletal oncology, pediatric hematology and oncology, adult hematology and oncology, surgical oncology, orthopedic surgery, radiation oncology and pathology.
 At Fletcher Allen, our physicians, nurses and support staff work together as a team, providing expert care.

 Every patient is unique.
 You and your family will feel the advantages of personalized, patient-centered care.
-We optimize your treatment to your specific sarcoma diagnosis.
+We optimize your treatment to your specific soft tissue sarcoma diagnosis.